autowarefoundation/autoware/docker/README.md

-## Open AD Kit: Containerized Workloads for Autoware
+# Open AD Kit: containerized workloads for Autoware

 [Open AD Kit](https://autoware.org/open-ad-kit/) offers containers for Autoware to simplify the development and deployment of Autoware and its dependencies.
 This directory contains the Dockerfiles and scripts to build and run the containers.